MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Management/Get-Content.md

 ### -Stream

+> [!NOTE]
+> This Parameter is only available on Windows.

 Gets the contents of the specified alternate NTFS file stream from the file.
 Enter the stream name.
 Wildcards are not supported.

 **Stream** is a dynamic parameter that the **FileSystem** provider adds to the `Get-Content` cmdlet.
 This parameter works only in file system drives on Windows systems.

 This parameter was introduced in Windows PowerShell 3.0.
+In PowerShell 7.2, Get-Content can retrieve the content of alternative data streams from directories as well as files.

 ```yaml
 Type: System.String